• google scholor

 For the shrubs, the Shannon diversity was highest (2.12) at S3 (Ramgarh) and lowest (1.81) in S2 (Nahargarh Sanctuary), respectively.
 Among the other indices, the species richness (2.52) and dominance (0.24) were maximum in stand S2 (Nahargarh Sanctuary), species evenness (0.74) in S4 (Raisar) (Table 3).
 Among the two sanctuaries, species diversity (H’) and richness were higher for JRWLS (2.83; 8.45) than NWLS (2.80; 7.31).
 Whereas, the concentration of dominance (CD) and species evenness of NWLS (0.12; 0.68) were high than JRWLS (0.11; 0.65), respectively.

-Plant community Analysis
+Plant Community Analysis

 Five plant community clusters were found using the results of agglomerative hierarchical cluster analysis (Fig. 3).
 The communities were arranged based on the dominating plant species that had the greatest mean abundance cover for the specific community.